quixio/quix-docs/docs/get-started/glossary.md

 ## Streaming Reader API

 A [WebSockets API](../apis/streaming-reader-api/overview.md) used to stream any data directly from a topic to an external application.
 Most commonly used to read the results of a model or service to a real-time web application.
-Your application **reads** data from Quix Platform.
+Your application **reads** data from Quix.

 ## Streaming Writer API

-An [HTTP API](../apis/streaming-writer-api/overview.md) used to send telemetry data from any source to a topic in the Quix platform.
+An [HTTP API](../apis/streaming-writer-api/overview.md) used to send telemetry data from any source to a topic in Quix.
 It should be used when it is not possible to use [Quix Streams](../client-library-intro.md).
-Your application **writes** data into Quix Platform.
+Your application **writes** data into Quix.

 ## Template project